Stavanger: Education

 University of Stavanger (UIS) is the fifth university established in Norway, on 29 October 2004, when Høgskolen i Stavanger (HiS) gained university status by decision of the council.
 The university has about 9,000 students and 1,200 employees and is organized into three faculties: Faculty of Humanities, Social Sciences and the Faculty of Science.
 The archaeological museum is also part of the university.
 The campus is located in Ullandhaug, with most departments located there.
 Marit Boyesen was selected as the principal for the period 2011 to 2015, and started her tenure as rector 1 August 2011.
 As rector, she is the head of the academic activities of the University of Stavanger as well as Chairman of the University Board.
 The University of Stavanger became a member of European Consortium of Innovative Universities (ECIU) in October 2012.

 The VID Specialized University has a long history in the city.
 This university began as the School of Mission and Theology or Misjonshøgskolen (MHS), being established in 1843 and accredited in 2008 as a research university.
 It has about 300 students from approximately 20 countries.
 MHS is owned by the Norwegian Missionary Society.
 The Centre for Intercultural Communication (SIK) is associated with the college's mission.
 In 2016 it became part of the VID Specialized University.

 The Art School in Rogaland was established in 1978, with a history dating back to 1957.

 The Scandinavian School of Management offers college studies in Marketing and Management.
 The school is 92.5% owned by John Bauer Group.

 Solborgveien Folk annually welcomes over 140 students and is owned by the Lutheran.

-Other private schools include the International School of Stavanger, The British International School of Stavanger and Stavanger French school, which is in the same premises as Eiganes School.
+Other private schools include the International School of Stavanger and The British International School of Stavanger.

 Other schools in the city are the Enterprise Technical College Stavanger, Noroff Institute Stavanger, Utdanningshuset Stavanger, Acta Bible, BI Stavanger, Fjelltun Bible, Folkeuniversitetet Stavanger, Imente Vocational School Stavanger, Nor Offshore Stavanger, Norwegian School of Creative Studies Stavanger, NæringsAkademiet Stavanger Peteka – Stavanger, PNI Training Center and Stavanger Offshore Technical College.

 The high schools are categorized under Rogaland county, but specifically within Stavanger municipality are the schools St. Olav, St. Svithun, Stavanger Cathedral School, Hetland, Jåttå, Stavanger Offshore Technical College, Godalen and Bergeland.